List of Naruto characters: Sand Siblings

-Baki

-Baki is the Sand Siblings' instructor and a member of Sunagakure's advisory council.
-He killed Gekko Hayate during the Konoha Crush.
-He is voiced by Jouji Nakata in the Japanese anime and by Sam Riegel in English.

 Gaara

 Gaara (我愛羅) is the youngest of the three siblings, created as a foil to Naruto Uzumaki, with a similar background yet a highly divergent personality.
 Before being born, Gaara was made into a weapon by his father by becoming the Jinchuriki of the Tailed Beast Shukaku the One-Tail (一尾の守鶴, Ichibi no Shukaku).
 This act caused the death of his mother during labor and Gaara was placed in the care of his mother's younger brother.
-Like any other Jinchuriki and because his sand unconsciously attacked those around him when he was threatened, Gaara was tormented by his fellow villagers as well as his uncle.
+Like any other Jinchuriki and because his sand unconsciously attacked those around him when he was threatened, Gaara was tormented by his father and fellow villagers as well as his uncle.
 Unlike Naruto, however, Gaara comes to see himself as omnipotent and that anyone who challenges him or his power must die.
 When he battles Naruto during the invasion of Konoha, learning that he is also a Jinchuriki like himself, Gaara's outlook changes as he resolves to help others and he succeeds his deceased father as Sunagakure's Fifth Kazekage during Part II.
+Gaara is eventually nabbed by Deidara and Sasori, both Akatsuki members; they then extract Shukaku, the tailed beast sealed inside him, killing Gaara in the process.
+Chiyo, Sasori's grandmother, eventually revives Gaara.
 Gaara's Japanese voice actor is Akira Ishida and his English voice actor is Liam O'Brien.